 Regular pet wellness checkups are an important part of our efforts to keep your pet happy and healthy.
-At Animal Clinic of Council Bluffs, our veterinarians advise pet owners to bring their pets in for their first round of vaccinations when they're around eight weeks old.
+At Animal Clinic of Council Bluffs and Glenwood Veterinary Clinic, our veterinarians advise pet owners to bring their pets in for their first round of vaccinations when they're around eight weeks old.
 A series of vaccinations through their first year will give your pet a good immunity base, while booster vaccines every year will keep your pet safe from common diseases.

 What are Pet Vaccinations?

 Beginning at a young age, your veterinarians in Council Bluffs and Glenwood will inject a chemical compound into your pet.
 These compounds, called pet vaccinations, encourage your pet's body to create antibodies against certain diseases, making them immune from sickness.
 During your pet's first year we'll give them a series of vaccines designed to build up their immunity.
 After the first year, immunity starts to wear off, so we administer another dose to bump up the strength and protect your pet for another year.

 It's important to give your pet vaccinations even if they live indoors and rarely comes into contact with other dogs or cats.
 An emergency could cause you to board your pet in a kennel or they could escape into the neighborhood.
 There is no way to prevent your pet from ever coming into contact with another animal.
 If that animal is carrying a disease it can endanger your pet, unless they have already built up immunity towards it.

 What Type of Diseases Do You Vaccinate Against?